 If you want to change the appearance of your smile, contact Dr. Anthony Marra at Huntersville Cosmetic & Family Dentistry.
 Before making a decision, consider this information below.

 Make An Appointment with Us

-Veneers are custom made.
+Dental Veneers are custom made.

 An impression is made of your teeth and sent to a lab to create a tailor-made fit for your mouth.
 The veneer is then bonded to the tooth with a cement resin.

-Veneers are an irreversible process.
+This is an irreversible process.

 A small amount of tooth enamel must be removed from your tooth to fit the veneer or shell.
 Once bonded to the tooth, the veneer changes the color, shape, size or length of the tooth.

-Veneers can be costly.
+The procedure can be costly.

 Because of cost, many people find it helpful to budget for veneers.
 Insurance often does not cover many cosmetic dentistry procedures.
 Flexible spending accounts can be another way to help prepare for the cost.